jenkinsci/redmine-metrics-report-plugin/README.md

 * `API Key`: Specify Redmine API Key which can be found in Redmine's [My Account] -> API access key
 * `Project Name`: Specify Redmine's Project which you want to generate report for
 * `Custom Query ID`: Specify the Redmine custom query id.
 You can create a redmine custom query to search the issues for generating report.
-* `Sprint Size`: Specify the time span(day). for example, if you want to generate report on a weekly basis you should specify 7.
+* `Sprint Size`: Specify the time span(day). e.g.: if you want to generate report on a weekly basis you should specify 7.
 ![Specify Info](https://github.com/bestoak/redmine-metrics-report/blob/master/images/howTo3.png)

 4. In the Post-build Actions, use the [Publish HTML reports] plugin to display the generated html reports.